browserengineering/book/book/visual-effects.md

 Size and position
 =================

-Right now, block elements size to the dimensions of their inline and input content, and input elements have a fixed size.
+At the moment, block elements size to the dimensions of their inline and input content, and input elements have a fixed size.
 But we're not just displaying text and forms any more---now we're planning to draw visual effects such as arbitrary colors, images and so on.
 So we should be able to do things like draw a rectangle of a given color on the screen.
-That is accomplished with the `width` and `height` CSS properties.
+That is accomplished with the `width` and `height` CSS properties.[^not-inline]

+[^not-inline]: Inline elements can't have their width and height overridden.
+For something like that you would need to switch them to a different layout mode called `inline-block`, which we have not implemented.

 For example, this HTML: